 The programs were now faced with any number of consecutively ambiguous pronouns in passages from 1940’s children’s novels, which made quite a difference.
 It turns out the organisers had already decided on this last year, as appears from their sensible enough explanation in a members-only AI magazine (Winograd schemas are too hard to compose).
 Unfortunately they somehow did not see fit to share these changes on the contest website until too late.
 While the benchmark of 65% had previously been feasible, it now quickly became unlikely that anyone would win anything this year.
 A number of would-been participants backed out.

 The contest finally took place at the IJCAI conference in New York with four contestants: the Open University of Cyprus, the University of Science and Technology of China, the independent Denis Robert from France, and myself from the Netherlands.
 Curiously absent were a number of American universities who had previously reported successes of over 70% for solving Winograd schemas.
 The absence of Google, IBM, and other commercial powerhouses was less strange, if you consider that the winner was obligated to publish their methods so that others could reproduce them.
-And that anything below human level would be considered a failure in the media.
+And that anything below human level would be portrayed as a failure in the media.

 The glass is half full